vmware/vic-product/docs/user_doc/vic_overview/introduction.md

   - **Public projects**: All users can pull images from the project.
 Users must be members of a project and have the appropriate privileges to push images to the project.
   - **Private projects**: Only members of the project can pull images from private private projects.
 Members must have the appropriate privileges to be able to push images to the project.

-When you first deploy vSphere Integrated Containers Registry, a default public project named `default-project` is created.
+When you first deploy vSphere Integrated Containers, a default public project named `default-project` is created.
 You can toggle projects from public to private, or the reverse, at any moment.

 ### User Authentication <a id="authentication"></a>